hackboxguy/brbox/README.md

 # brbox

-**brbox** is a bare-metal Linux system built with Buildroot.
+**brbox** is a wrapper tools/script around buildroot to help in creating bare-metal bootable Linux images for different single-board-computers.
 It provides the foundational features of an embedded Linux system, serving as a base for extending and integrating various applications.

+**Update!!:** A more recent, cleaner and well maintained version of brbox image creation is available [here](https://github.com/hackboxguy/br-wrapper)

 ### Key Features
 1. **Failsafe In-System Programmability**: Allows network-based Linux system updates using backup and main rootfs copies(A/B).